 Down by the dome stage, where I played later, stood two more booths…

-…one of which, Paraiso, sold records and books.
+…one of which, Paraiso, was a beauty salon that also sold records and books.

 The next day at the hotel, owner of Paraiso told me he’s going to carry my records and books in his store!